 For US citizens who want to visit Mexico, you do not need a tourist visa if you do not plan to stay for more than 180 days.
 But you will need a Mexican tourist card or the Forma Migratoria Multiple (FMT).

 Airbnb is another affordable option that can get you private accommodation in popular tourist destinations.
-There are even Airbnb accommodations offered for as little as $20 US dollars per night, though the average is $70 US dollars per night.
-But if you are traveling as a group, Airbnb would be the most budget friendly way to stay in Mexico and there are many clean or luxury accommodations offered for less than a resort or hotel.
+There are even vacation rentals offered for as little as $20 US dollars per night, though the average is $70 US dollars per night.
+But if you are traveling as a group, Airbnb would be the most budget-friendly way to stay in Mexico and there are many clean or luxury accommodations offered for less than a resort or hotel.

-But there are many tasty dishes that you can try, even on a budget.
+There are many tasty dishes that you can try, even on a budget.
 Tacos are popular because they are cheap and delicious.
-But there are well-known dishes like cochinita pibil, which is a pulled pork shoulder or ceviche, which is fresh seafood cooked in citrus.
+But there are well-known dishes like cochinita pibil, which is a pulled pork shoulder, or ceviche, which is fresh seafood cooked in citrus.
 Pozole is a traditional Mexican stew that features pork and vegetables.